 - Add this top-level directory to the encryption policy exception (see Encryption policy above).

 - Create a directory within the top-level directory to hold OTA packages.

 - Add an SELinux rule and file contexts to control access to this folder and it contents.
 Only the process or applications receiving OTA updates should be able to read and write to this folder.
 No other application or process should have access to this folder.

 To ensure the implemented version of the feature works as intended, employ the many CTS encryption tests.

-Once the kernel builds for your board, also build for x86 and run under QEMU in order to test with xfstest by using:
+After the kernel builds for your board, you should also build for x86 and run under QEMU to test with kvm-xfstests.
+For Ext4, use:

 kvm-xfstests -c ext4/encrypt -g auto